dhpup/argo101/README.md

 ### 4. Next Open the Argo CD UI & Add your application YAML.
 * Open the Webinar Argo CD UI here: [Argo CD UI for Argo 101 Webinar](thisdoesntexistyet) | Or use your own Argo CD instance.
 * If you're attending the webinar, then continue to the next step as you won't need to login to Argo CD.
-If not then you will need to login to Argo CD.
+If not then you will first need to login to Argo CD.
 * Click "+ New App" (Top Left), then configure the following settings.
 > Application Name: Your GitHub Username \
  Project: Default \